 C. That SATMODO performs satisfactorily in the delivery, processing and presentation of data derived from the harvesting process from any forest location using satellite and GPRS data transfer

-The project extension to the forwarder machines commenced in July 2013 and the Critical Design Review (CDR) was successfully completed in December 2013.
+The project extension to the forwarder machines was successfully completed in August 2014.